IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 	* Verify that fody MethodBoundaryAspect is active
 	* Logging for scan sessions

+* Refactor
+	* UOW to support no-sql implementation
+	* Refactor ResumableFunctionHandler to be multiple classes
+		* RegisterFirstWait
+		* CloneFirstWait
+		* ProcessPushedCall
+		* ProcessMatchedWait

 * what are best practices for HTTPClient use `services.AddSingleton<HttpClient>();`

 * Publisher Project
-	* Multiple services [Add service name to attribute]
-	* Scan and send scan result to orchestrator
+	* Scan and send scan result to service owner to verify signatures
 	* Use PeriodicTimer to handle background tasks
-		* Send requests to orchestrator
+		* Send failed requests to servies
 		* Scan Dlls
-	* Use liteDb to save scan Data and requests
+	* Use LiteDb to save scan Data and requests

 * Background Cleaning Job
 	* Move completed/cancled function instance to Recycle Bin